-You just had the BEST massage of your life.
+You just had an AWESOME massage.
 (Of course you did, because you came to see us at Active Back to Health Center).

 You feel relaxed, rejuvenated, balanced and that back that was giving you grief feels almost pain free!
 Time for a nap!
 WRONG!!